LeoBlanchette/articles/the_divine_accounting/README.md

 ---

-Each of these passages reinforces the theme of **divine reversal**--where the wealth accumulated unjustly by the wicked is eventually transferred to the faithful, either as **judgment** or as a form of **righteous inheritance**.
+Each of these passages reinforces the theme of **divine reversal**--where the wealth accumulated unjustly by the wicked is eventually transferred to the faithful.
 This principle is central to the *Counted -> Weighed -> Divided* structure and is reflected in the fate of Belshazzar, the Beast, and the unfaithful stewards in Jesus' parables.

 ## End Notes